Tommy Croombs

+Career

+Croombs was born in New Malden, Surrey, England.

 He rode for Lea Bridge in 1929 and moved onto the West Ham Hammers in 1930.
 He stayed with the Hammers until the end of the 1939 season when he retired.
-In 1947 he made a comeback, riding for West Ham, starting as reserve and then back as a full team member within six weeks.
+In 1947, he made a comeback, riding for West Ham, starting as reserve and then back as a full team member within six weeks.

+At retirement he had earned 30 international caps for the England national speedway team.

 When West Ham's track, West Ham Stadium was demolished, a road on the new development was named after Croombs.